-When the best service technician or the most experienced design engineer leaves the company, decades of built-up know-how often disappears – unless companies secure it in good time.
+When the best service technician or the most experienced designer leaves the company, decades of accumulated know-how often disappear with them – unless companies secure it in time.
 For medium-sized companies, this will become the central challenge in the coming years.

-The problem: Traditional wikis and knowledge databases only contain what someone has consciously entered.
-The actual empirical knowledge – exceptions, shortcuts, proven tricks – rarely ends up in them.
-And even existing information is of little help if it is scattered across manuals, old emails, and scanned documents.
-Nobody searches through five systems when they are under stress.
+The problem: Classic wikis and knowledge databases only contain what someone has consciously entered.
+The actual experiential knowledge – exceptions, shortcuts, proven tricks – rarely ends up in them.
+And even existing information is of little help when it is scattered across manuals, old emails, and scanned documents.
+No one searches through five systems under stress.

-The solution lies in AI-powered knowledge management that automatically structures existing documents and makes them dialogue-enabled via a chatbot – so that employees receive answers as if they were asking an experienced colleague.
+The solution lies in AI-powered knowledge management that automatically structures existing documents and makes them dialog-capable via a chatbot – so that employees receive answers as if they were asking an experienced colleague.

-Why traditional knowledge management will reach its limits in 2026
+Why classic knowledge management is reaching its limits in 2026

-The generational shift in medium-sized businesses is intensifying.
-In many companies, up to 30% of experienced specialists will retire in the next five years.
-This is especially true in mechanical engineering, the manufacturing industry, and in service-intensive family businesses.
-The knowledge of these individuals is rarely fully documented.
-It is in people's heads, not in systems.
+The generational transition in medium-sized businesses is intensifying.
+In many companies, up to 30% of experienced specialists will retire within the next five years.
+Especially in mechanical engineering, the manufacturing industry, and in service-intensive family businesses.
+The knowledge of these people is rarely fully documented.
+It is in heads, not in systems.

-Information retrieval costs a quarter of working hours
+Information search costs a quarter of working time

-Today, managers and teams spend an average of 25% of their working hours searching for information – with a 40-hour contract, that equates to 10 hours per week (Atlassian 2025, The State of Teams).
-A significant portion of this time does not create value, but is spent searching for internal knowledge that theoretically would have been available long ago.
+Managers and teams today spend an average of 25% of their working time searching for information – with a 40-hour contract, this corresponds to 10 hours per week (Atlassian 2025, The State of Teams).
+A significant portion of this time does not flow into value creation, but into the search for internal knowledge that theoretically would have been available for a long time.

 Company knowledge is distributed unstructured in PDFs, emails, ERP and ticket systems. |